-I’ve taken a lot of long coach flights through the years.
-And while the ever-shrinking legroom and lack of amenities is frustrating for sure, here are some tips to make the trip easier to endure.
+I’ve taken a lot of long coach flights through the years, and while the ever-shrinking legroom and lack of amenities is frustrating for sure, here are some tips to make the trip easier to endure.

 Choose your in-flight ensemble wisely

 This is crucial.
-When choosing your flying ensemble avoid belts, ties or big buttons, anything that can pinch, poke or constrict.
+When choosing your flying ensemble to avoid belts, ties or big buttons, anything that can pinch, poke or constrict.
 Plush fabrics with stretch are ideal such as fleece, soft cottons or cashmere, any material that inspire you to hug yourself.

-My go to ensemble is a pair of black yoga pants, ballet flats, a sports bra (no irritating hooks or under-wires thank you), a silky tank top and a yummy cashmere sweater to top it off.
+My go-to ensemble is a pair of black yoga pants, ballet flats, a sports bra (no irritating hooks or under-wires thank you), a silky tank top and a yummy cashmere sweater to top it off.
 Warm or cold, I’m prepared.